paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ```

 ### Begin Until
-Another looping function that can be terminated with a boolean test at the end of each cycle.
+`Begin`/`Until` is another looping function terminated with a boolean test at the end of each cycle.
 ``` c#
 Fiber mineAlert = Fiber.Instance.Begin.WaitFor(flashAlarmLight)
                        .Until(_ => MineDistance() > 1.0f);